pierwill/OpenChicago/guide/punctuation.rst

 #.
 The comma is used to indicate the smallest interruptions in continuity of thought or grammatical construction, the marking of which contributes to clearness.

-#. ("Oxford Comma") Put a comma before "and," "or," and "nor" connecting the last two links in a sequence of three or more; or all the links in a series of greater length, or where each individual link consists of several words; always put a comma before "etc.":
+#.
+Put a comma before "and," "or," and "nor" connecting the last two links in a sequence of three or more; or all the links in a series of greater length, or where each individual link consists of several words ("Oxford Comma").

-     Tom, Dick, and Harry; either copper, silver, or gold; "He was equally familiar with Homer, and Shakspere, and Moliere, and Cervantes, and Goethe, and Ibsen"; "Neither France for her art, nor Germany for her army, nor England for her democracy, etc."
+     [EXAMPLES]

+#.
+Always put a comma before "etc.".

+     [EXAMPLE]

+..
 But do not use a comma where "and," etc., serves to connect all of the links in a brief and close-knit phrase :

      "a man good and noble and true"; "I do not remember who wrote the stanza whether it was Shelley or Keats or Moore."

 #.
 Ordinarily, put a comma before and after clauses introduced by such conjunctions as "and," "but," "or," "if," "while," "as" (meaning "since"), "whereas," "since," "because," "when," "after," "although," etc., especially if a change of subject takes place:

      When he arrived at the railway station, the train had gone, and his friend, who had come to bid him goodbye, had departed, but left no word.
      As the next train was not due for two hours, he decided to take a ride about the town, although it offered little of interest to the sightseer.
      While he regretted his failure to meet his friend, he did not go to his house.

 #.
 If among several adjectives preceding a noun the last bears a more direct relation to the noun than the others, it should not be preceded by a comma: